altayaydemir/altay-dot-wtf/data/notes/simple-questions.md

 > &mdash; James Altucher ([Choose Yourself](/books/choose-yourself))

 That's a memorable example that summarizes the whole book.
-It actually reveals his entire philosophy, which is great.
+It reveals his entire philosophy, which is great.
 It guarantees James will make you question how you make use of your time in his next book.
 And he certainly does in [Reinvent Yourself](/books/reinvent-yourself).

 Once the people in front of you understand what you are trying to tell, the rest is a rollercoaster.
 Surround it with stories, quotes, real-life experiences.